Day-Smythe/Day-Smythe/README.md

 ## 📈 Current Hyper Fixation

-Making a free and open source graphics library for 2d graphics that can out perform Vulkan while taking up less system resources.
+Making a free and open source CFD library that is as accurate as posible, while still being optimized for consumer hardware.

 ---
 ## 🤝 Collaboration